Battle of Khaybar: Muhammad's casus belli

 After the death of Huyayy Chief of the Jewish tribe Banu Nadir, Abu al-Rafi ibn Abi al-Huqayq took charge of the Banu Nadir at Khaybar.
 Al-Huqayq soon approached neighboring tribes to raise an army against Muhammad.

-The Arabic Jewish tribe of Banu Qurayza (along with the other 4 tribes of Medina) provided refuge to the first Muslims and Muhammad and signed a mutual peace and defence treaty which paved the rise of Islam in the Hejaz.
-Muhammad discovered that Banu Qurayza violated the Medina Constitution peace treaty in conspiring to "put down [kill] all Muslims: man, woman, and child" with Banu Nadir, according to the witness recounts.
+The Arabic Jewish tribe of Banu Qurayza (along with the other four tribes of Medina) provided refuge to the first Muslims and Muhammad and signed a mutual peace and defence treaty which paved the way for the rise of Islam in the Hejaz.
+Muhammad discovered that Banu Qurayza violated the treaty by conspiring to "put down [kill] all Muslims: man, woman, and child" with Banu Nadir, according to the witness recounts.

 After the defeat of the confederates in the battle, and Qurayza's subsequent surrender, Huyayy – Chief of Banu Nadir – (who was at that time in the Qurayza strongholds of Medina) was killed alongside the men of the Qurayza.
 After Huyayy's death, Abu al-Rafi ibn Abi al-Huqayq took charge of the Banu Nadir at Khaybar.
-Al-Huqayq soon approached neighboring tribes to raise an army against Muhammad.
+Al-Huqayq approached neighboring tribes to raise an army against Muhammad.
 After learning this, the Muslims, aided by an Arab with a Jewish dialect, assassinated him.

-The siege failed where the attacking forces where defeated and forced to retreat due to a violent storm and Medina's attention was turned towards the betrayal of their neighbours, Banu Qurayza.
-At the tribe's own request, Sa'd bin Mu'adh, an ally from the Aws tribe, was appointed to deliver judgment.
-Drawing on Jewish legal tradition and a precedent found in the Old Testament, Sa'd ruled that the tribe's combatants were to be executed, while their women, children, and property would be distributed among the Muslims.
+The siege failed when the attackers were defeated and forced to retreat due to a violent storm and Medina's attention was turned towards the betrayal of their neighbours, Banu Qurayza.
+At the tribe's request, Sa'd ibn Mu'adh, an ally from the Aws tribe, was appointed to deliver judgment.
+Drawing on Jewish legal tradition and a precedent found in the Old Testament, Sa'd ruled that the tribe's combatants were to be executed and their women, children, and property distributed among the Muslims.
 Qurayza departed towards Banu Nadir in Khaybar, a historical proud Jewish city.
 After arriving in Khaybar, they sought alliances with a number of non-Muslim Arabian tribes to continue the campaign against Muslims.